 Retaining clients is considered more important than acquiring new ones and a guaranteed way of doing it is by offering unparalleled services.
 An effective set of operations that focuses on quality and efficiency, would naturally leave the clients feeling satisfied.
 This means that they would return with more business in the future.

 A satisfied client would also refer your organization to other potential customers, which means free marketing for you.
 This can be an extremely effective marketing strategy for businesses.

 As you increase your customer base, your organization would be able to gain more capital which it can use to expand the business and hire new talent.

 6. Higher risk tolerance:

 Proper planning means that you are ready for potential ‘what-if’ scenarios that may occur.
 This means that you are somewhat prepared to tackle any unforeseen occurrences that may negatively impact your project.

 With continuous success and effective performance, your team gains more confidence.
 Effective project managers inspire their team by incentivizing and regularly rewarding top performers to keep everyone motivated.

 8. Better planning

 While it may be tempting to dive straight in, project management helps you in the longer run.
-With a solid plan you can ensure that you’ve an agreement with the client’s requirements, get all stakeholders on the same page, and flag risks in advance.
+With a solid project plan, you can ensure that you have an agreement with the client’s requirements, get all project stakeholders on the same page, and flag risks in advance.

 9. Quality control